Vestibule (architecture): Modern usage

-A purely utilitarian use of vestibules in modern buildings is to create an "air lock" entry.
-Such vestibules consist of merely a set of inner doors and a set of outer doors, the intent being to reduce air infiltration to the building by having only one set of doors open at any given time.
+A purely utilitarian use of vestibules in modern buildings is to create an airlock entry.
+Such vestibules consist of a set of inner doors and a set of outer doors, the intent being to reduce air infiltration to the building by having only one set of doors open at any given time.

 ATM vestibule

-An ATM vestibule is an enclosed area with automated teller machines that is accessible from the outside of a building, but typically features no further entrance beyond the vestibule.
+An ATM vestibule is an enclosed area with automated teller machines that is attached to the outside of a building, but typically features no further entrance to the building and is not accessible from within.
 There may be a secure entrance to the vestibule which requires a card to open.

-ATM vestibules may also contain CCTV, panic alarms and other security devices to help prevent criminal activity.
+ATM vestibules may also contain security devices, such as panic alarms and CCTV, to help prevent criminal activity.

-Railroad use
+Railway use

-The vestibule on a railroad passenger car is an enclosed area at the end of the car body, usually separated from the main part of the interior by a door, which is power-operated on most modern equipment.
+The vestibule on a railway passenger car is an enclosed area at the end of the car body, usually separated from the main part of the interior by a door, which is power-operated on most modern equipment.
 Entrance to and exit from the car is through the side doors, which lead into the vestibule.
 When passenger cars are coupled, their vestibules are joined by mating faceplate and diaphragm assemblies to create a weather-tight seal for the safety and comfort of passengers who are stepping from car to car.
 In British usage the term refers to the part of the carriage where the passenger doors are located; this can be at the ends of the carriage (on long-distance stock) or at the 1/4 and 3/4 of length positions (typical on modern suburban stock).

 Commercial buildings

-The U.S. Department of Energy Building Energy Codes Program released a publication on June 19, 2018, which detailed the requirements of a vestibule to be used in commercial buildings.
-The publication states it requires vestibules to reduce the amount of air that infiltrates a space in order to aid in energy conservation, as well as increasing the comfortability near entrance doors.
+The U.S. Department of Energy Building Energy Codes Program released a publication on 19 June 2018, which detailed the requirements of a vestibule to be used in commercial buildings.
+The publication states it requires vestibules to reduce the amount of air that infiltrates a space in order to aid in energy conservation, as well as increasing comfort near entrance doors.
 By creating an air lock entry, vestibules reduce infiltration losses or gains caused by wind.

 Designers of commercial buildings must install a vestibule between the main entry doors leading to spaces that are greater than or equal to 3,000 sqft.
 One other requirement of the design is that it is not necessary for both sets of door to be open in order to pass through the vestibule, and they should have devices that allow for self-closing.

 An example of such is in New York City where in the winter, temporary sidewalk vestibules are commonly placed in front of entrances to restaurants to reduce cold drafts from reaching customers inside.